keboola/connection-docs/tutorial/ad-hoc/index.md

 {: .image-popup}
 ![Screenshot - Google Cloud Storage](/tutorial/ad-hoc/cloud-platform-storage-2.png)

-Enter the bucket's name and Storage Class (Regional is okay for our use):
+Enter the bucket's name and storage class (Regional is okay for our use):

 {: .image-popup}
 ![Screenshot - Create Bucket](/tutorial/ad-hoc/cloud-platform-storage-3.png)

-### Extracting Data
+### Extract Data
 Now you're ready to load the data into KBC.
-Go to the extractor section, and click **New Extractor**:
+Go to the Extractor section, and click **New Extractor**:

 {: .image-popup}
 ![Screenshot - Extractors](/tutorial/ad-hoc/ex-bigquery-1.png)

-Use the search and find the BigQuery extractor:
+Use the search and find the Google BigQuery extractor:

 {: .image-popup}
 ![Screenshot - BigQuery Extractor](/tutorial/ad-hoc/ex-bigquery-2.png)